edinburgh-napier/set09121/lectures/lecture5.md

 # Software Engineering Approach

 - By using a manager class we can: <!-- .element: class="fragment" -->
-    - Manage the logic of our application in discrete parts, each with their own responsibility. <!-- .element: class="fragment" -->
+    - Manage all the entities with simple methods. <!-- .element: class="fragment" -->
-    - Manage access to our collection of entities. <!-- .element: class="fragment" -->
+    - Manage access, addition and removal to our collection of entities in a generic way <!-- .element: class="fragment" -->
-    - Allow communication between the entities. <!-- .element: class="fragment" -->
+    - Isolate the entity management for the other components <!-- .element: class="fragment" -->

 ---